-HOME
+HOME EXTENSION.com

 Previously, single-storey rear extensions could not extend by more than 4 metres for a detached house and 3 metres for any other house.

-Read more from the Planning Portal.
+Read more from the Planning Portal

-These rules doubled the previous allowances so you can now build up to 8 metres deep for single storey rear extensions to detached houses, and up to 6 metres deep for terraced and semi-detached houses or rear extensions of more than 1 storey to detached houses.
+So in most cases you can now build up to 8 metres deep for single storey rear extensions to detached houses, and up to 6 metres deep for terraced and semi-detached houses or rear extensions of more than 1 storey to detached houses.

 Confusingly however, a homeowner wishing to build an extension greater than the existing Permitted Development limits (see below) must first write to the local planning authority providing plans and a description of the proposal.
 The local authority will then notify adjoining neighbours who will have 21 days to make an objection.
+If no objection is received the homeowner will be able to proceed.

 If any neighbour raises an objection, the local authority will then consider whether the impct of the proposed extension on the amenity of the neighbours is acceptable.
 No fee will be payable.